 Directors who are also employees or officers do not receive any additional compensation for their service on the Board.
 The Committee, in consultation with Pearl Meyer, its independent compensation consultant, periodically reviews non-employee director compensation and recommends changes based on competitive market data.
 Most recently, increases in director compensation that became effective for fiscal year 2018 were implemented in order to better align director compensation with that of our peer group.
+On October 2, 2019, the director fees were increased as follows: the annual director fee was increased from \$75,000 to \$85,000; the value of the annual equity award of restricted stock units granted to non-employee directors was increased from \$120,000 to \$150,000; the fee paid to the Audit Committee Chair was increased from \$20,000 to \$25,000; and the fee paid to the Nominating and Corporate Governance Committee Chair was increased from \$10,000 to \$12,500.
+Such changes in compensation remain aligned with director compensation of our peer group companies.

-The non-employee director compensation program provides for an annual equity award of restricted stock units with a value of approximately \$120,000 to be awarded on the date of each annual meeting of stockholders.
-The number of units subject to such award is determined by dividing \$120,000 by the closing price of the Company's common stock on the date of such annual meeting of stockholders (rounded to the nearest ten units).
-Non-employee directors are permitted to defer settlement of their restricted stock units, during fiscal year 2018, Messrs.
-Shaheen, Floyd, and Beneby elected to defer their restricted stock units.
+The non-employee director compensation program provides for an annual equity award of restricted stock units with a value of approximately \$150,000 to be awarded on the date of each annual meeting of stockholders.
+The number of units subject to such award is determined by dividing \$150,000 by the closing price of the Company's common stock on the date of such annual meeting of stockholders (rounded to the nearest ten units).
+Non-employee directors are permitted to defer settlement of their restricted stock units; during fiscal year 2020, Messrs.
+Shaheen and Beneby elected to defer their restricted stock units.
 The restricted stock unit awards vest on the day before the following annual meeting of stockholders.
-Additionally, non-employee directors receive each year, commencing in fiscal year 2018, \$75,000 (increased from \$65,000 in fiscal year 2017) either in cash or in restricted stock units, at their election, on the date of each annual meeting of stockholders.
-In addition, each member of the Audit Committee receives \$5,000 in cash annually, the Audit Committee Chair receives \$20,000 (increased from \$15,000 in fiscal year 2017) in cash annually, the Compensation and Personnel Committee Chair receives \$10,000 in fiscal year 2017) in cash annually, the Compensation and Personnel Committee Chair receives \$120,000 in fiscal year 2017) in cash annually.
-The Chair of the Board receives \$120,000 in cash annually.
+Additionally, non-employee directors receive each year, \$85,000 either in cash or in restricted stock units, at their election, on the date of each annual meeting of stockholders.
+The non-employee director compensation program is intended to compensate the non-employee directors for their services through the next annual meeting of stockholders.
+In addition, each member of the Audit Committee receives \$7,500 in cash annually, the Audit Committee Chair receives \$20,000 in cash annually, and the Nominating and Corporate Governance Committee Chair receives \$120,000 in cash annually.
 All directors are reimbursed for their out-of-pocket expenses incurred in connection with their duties as directors.
-As noted above, the increases in director compensation that became effective for fiscal year 2018 were implemented in order to better align director compensation with that of our peer group.